wpmetabox/docsv2/docs/fields/select.md

 import Screenshots from '@site/src/components/Screenshots';
 import ChoiceSingle from '../_parts/_choice-single.md';

 The select field creates a simple select dropdown.
-You are able to select one or multiple values from the predefined list.
+You can select one or multiple values from the predefined list.

 ## Screenshots